Naadodigal: Plot

 The three friends end up being put in jail and getting entangled in a kidnapping case.
 However, they are released as time goes by.
 After slowly experiencing hell upon return to their native town, they begin working alongside a local wedding food caterer and eventually begin to adjust to their new lifestyle.

-Pandi leaves his house and even though his father insults him publicly, Pandi cannot hear anything being said.
-After being hit by his father, Pandi tells him that he always loved him, but he couldn't be the son his father wanted to be.
-Pandi's father realizes his selfishness and feels saddened at this and tries to call Pandi back, but Pandi cannot hear him, and simply walks away despite his father's cries to come back home.
+Pandi leaves his house, and even though his father insults him publicly, Pandi cannot hear anything being said.
+After being hit by his father, Pandi tells him that he always loved him, but he could not the son his father wanted to be.
+Pandi's father realizes his selfishness and feels saddened at this and tries to call Pandi back, but Pandi cannot hear him and simply walks away despite his father's cries to come back home.

-Chandran's father laments for his son losing his leg, but tells him to stay strong as he can still come up in life.
-When Pavithra walks in to see him, she sobs at his lost leg and inability to walk, and Chandran's father goes out of everyone's sight and breaks down at his son's fate, but still stands by his son to succeed in life.
+Chandran's father laments for his son losing his leg but tells him to stay strong as he can still come up in life.
+When Pavithra walks in to see him, she sobs at his lost leg and inability to walk, and Chandran's father goes out of everyone's sight and breaks down at his son's fate but still stands by his son to succeed in life.

-Karuna returns home and is traumatized, as he lost his beloved grandmother, and the entire family laments for his pain and efforts.
-His father tells him, whatever he did was fine, but he has to give up on Nallammal due to her father's behavior at the funeral.
+Karuna returns home and is traumatized as he lost his beloved grandmother, and the entire family laments for his pain and efforts.
+His father tells him that whatever he did was fine, but he has to give up on Nallammal due to her father's behavior at the funeral.
 Karuna, heartbroken, agrees and decides to work as the caterer's aid, helping with cooking and serving.
 His family, albeit supportive, lament for him.

 One day, Karuna's fiancé's wedding is announced, and they are told to serve food there.
 Karuna is shattered, and Pandi goes to the fiancé's house and wreaks havoc with her father, reprimanding the entire family, telling them that no man on the earth is as good as Karuna.
-He questions Nallammal about her loyalties and she looks at her father.
-When Nallammal's father is silent during Pandi's rage, he realizes that Nallammal's father threatened to hang himself, hence the reason why Nallammal stopped talking to Karunakaran.
-He threatens to kill the father, saying that him being alive is not beneficial to anyone.
-Pandi nearly succeeds, until Karuna rushes to stop him, and reasons with him.
+He questions Nallammal about her loyalties, and she looks at her father Sudalai, who is silent during Pandi's rage.
+Pandi realizes that Sudalai threatened to hang himself, hence the reason why Nallammal stopped talking to Karunakaran.
+He threatens to kill Sudalai, saying that him being alive is not beneficial to anyone.
+Pandi nearly succeeds until Karuna rushes to stop him, and reasons with him.
 Karuna slowly becomes depressed afterwards, as the girl he loved so much is going to marry another man due to her father's adamancy.